 Essentially, all life depends upon the soil … There can be no life without soil and no soil without life; they have evolved together.

-AVI is working with the State of Alaska and the Natural Resources Conservation Service to deliver agriculture services to village producers with technical assistance and soil testing to increase agriculture yields and processing abilities.
+AVI is working with the USDA Natural Resources Conservation Service and the National Association of Conservation Districts to deliver agriculture services to village producers with technical assistance and soil testing to increase agriculture yields and processing abilities.